 - In 2019, it was estimated that U.S. companies alone contribute over €20 billion to the Irish economy on a yearly basis.

-- Between 2008-2012, multinational companies paid about €15 billion in corporation tax.
+- Between 2008 and 2012, multinational companies paid about €15 billion in corporation tax.
 That was roughly 75% of all corporation tax paid to the Irish Exchequer during that period.
 In 2017, Ireland received €8.2 billion in corporation tax.
-This means that multinationals companies probably paid around €6 billion in corporation tax in 2017.
+This means that multinational companies probably paid around €6 billion in corporation tax in 2017.

-That is an awful lot of money to risk for the sake of €13 billion.
+That is a lot of money to risk for the sake of €13 billion.